nim-lang/Nim/doc/manual.md

   echo su.format("$1", "lalelu")
   ```

-The original module name is then not accessible.
-The notations
-`path/to/module` or `"path/to/module"` can be used to refer to a module
+The notations `path/to/module` or `"path/to/module"` can be used to refer to a module
 in subdirectories:

   ```nim